children playing educational games

 children solving puzzles

 Puzzles are fantastic tools for brain development.
 They challenge children to think critically, recognize patterns, and cultivate spatial awareness while refining their problem-solving skills and patience.
-Whether it's simple wooden pieces or intricate jigsaws, puzzles are playful yet beneficial.
+Whether simple wooden pieces or intricate jigsaws, puzzles are playful yet beneficial.

 Benefits of Puzzles